 Possessions mean a great deal to all of us.
 But what is our God?
 Is it trust in our wealth?
 Or is it trust in the true God?
-We often hear in the news of the world about how someone loses their possessions.
+Scarcely a day goes by that we don't hear concerns about how people are losing their wealth, or their retirement savings.
 It would be easy to look at such people and ask, "what is their god?"
-But we must never let those material things get in the way of what this man lacked: the grace of God.
+But we must never let those material things get in the way of what this man lacked: the grace of the true God.

 Man can't earn eternal life: God has to give it.
 And God does offer and give it.
 He gives it freely, without price, without anything we can do.
 Jesus did it all: He lived the perfect life I couldn't possibly live.
 Then he died as punishment for my sins.
 For all of them.
 Even for those I don't think I have or don't recognize.
 And even those I want to overlook and ignore.
-He kept the law perfectly because I can't do it, and then he was punished for all the sins I am guilty of.
+Jesus kept the law perfectly because I can't do it, and then he was punished for all the sins I am guilty of.
 He did this for all the sins of the entire world.

 How easy it is to think: "All these commandments I have kept."
-Especially, God, when I look around me at the sin and corruption of the world.
-There are so many people who are much worse people than me!
-I am pretty good, God.
+Especially, God, when I look around me at the sins of other people and sin and corruption in the world.
+We think: "I am pretty good, God."

 But that idea damns.
 We need that grace of God.
-We need God's undeserved goodness and mercy and love.
+We need his undeserved goodness and mercy and love.
 We must know and be reminded that we sin, daily and much.
-We must know and be reminded daily that all our good deeds are like filthy rags.
+We must know and be reminded daily that all our good deeds are as filthy rags.
 And filthy, dirty rags are useless in trying to clean our sins away.
 We need Jesus, we need God's grace.

 Jesus tells it all in the last verses of our text: "The disciples were even more amazed, and said to each other, 'Who then can be saved?'
-Jesus looked at them and said, 'With man this is impossible, but not with God; all things are possible with God.""
+Jesus looked at them and said, 'With man this is impossible, but not with God; all things are possible with God.'"

 God can save anyone.
 God's grace is sufficient.
 "The disciples were amazed at his words.
-But Jesus said again, 'Children, how hard it is to enter the kingdom of God'"!
+But Jesus said again, 'Children, how hard it is to enter the kingdom of God'!"

 How hard it is for anyone to enter heaven!
 We all sin.
-And the law must show us our sins.
+And that is what the law must do: Show us our sins.
 Convict us of our sins.
 Point the accusing finger.
 Condemn us so that we turn to Christ.
 Because of Jesus Christ our sins are washed away.
 With God salvation is possible.
 Only with God.
-"Believe in the Lord Jesus, and you will be saved."
-Acts 16:31 (NIV) Jesus even gives the ridiculous picture of putting a camel through the eye of a needle.
+Jesus even gives the ridiculous picture of putting a camel through the eye of a needle.